thinhhung/youtube-transcript-formatter/README.md

 ## API Key

-This extension requires an OpenAI API key to format transcripts.
+This extension requires a Groq API key to format transcripts.
 You can get an API key by:

-1. Creating an account at [OpenAI](https://platform.openai.com/)
+1. Creating an account at [Groq](https://console.groq.com/)
 2. Navigating to the API section
 3. Creating a new API key

-Your API key is stored locally in your browser and is never sent to any server other than OpenAI's API endpoint.
+Your API key is stored locally in your browser and is never sent to any server other than Groq's API endpoint.

 ## Privacy

 This extension:

 - Only accesses YouTube pages
-- Only sends transcript data to OpenAI's API
+- Only sends transcript data to Groq's API
 - Stores your API key locally in your browser
 - Does not collect any personal information
 - Does not track your browsing activity